emqx/neuron-docs/en_US/configuration/south-devices/opc-ua/overview.md

 | 0!2258                 | UINT32   | Get the timestamp of the OPC UA server using the digital NODEID.
 The NS value is 0, and the NODEID is 2258 |
 | 2!Device1.Module1.Tag1 | INT8     | Use the string NODEID to get the data point of type SBYTE.
 If NS is 2, NODEID is Device1.Module1.Tag1 |

-You can use UaExpert software to help you view the namespace index and node ID information for the required points.
+You can use UaExpert software to help you view the namespace index and node ID information for the required points, Refer to [UaExpert usage](./uaexpert.md).

 :::tip
 For an explanation of namespace indexes and node ids, refer to the OPC UA standard.